 The ROP is intended to clarify a stationary source's applicable requirements and outlines compliance with them by consolidating all state and federal air quality requirements into one document.
-An ROP contains more monitoring, testing, recordkeeping, and reporting requirements than a facility with low levels of emissions.
+An ROP contains more monitoring, testing, recordkeeping, and reporting requirements than a permit for a facility with low levels of emissions.